Policies and Procedures

 In this section you will find information on national guidance, as well as local policies and procedures relating to the operation of safety cameras.

 Not all camera sites are in operation at the same time.
-We prioritise camera resources among the existing fixed speed and mobile camera sites, ensuring that cameras are deployed to the areas where they are most needed.
+We prioritise camera resources among the existing mobile camera sites, ensuring that cameras are deployed to the areas where they are most needed.
 Each site is categorised as Red, Amber, Green or White according to a combination of:

 - The number of collisions resulting in personal injury at the camera site in the previous three years, using the guidelines for installation of a new camera site as a baseline.